trip5/ESPHome-eInk-Boards/README.md

 A lot of the connections are made under the board by using the legs of the resistors and capacitors to meet the ends of the socket pins (which were then clipped and soldered to make them roundish).
 I used a bit of wire soldered to the board to hold the wires in place.

 [Here is a more detailed sketch.](./images/board-sketch.png)

+The physical switch can be used to disable deep sleep.
+If deep sleep is disabled either through the Home Assistant helper or the physical switch, the screen will not be updated on boot.
+Please note that it is not actually necessary to actually include the physical switch in your build.
+It will continue to function as normal without it.

 ## Charger